Ayush-negi/Ayush-negi/README.md

 - 👋 Hi, I’m @Ayush-negi
 - 👀 I’m interested in new technologies
+- I'm working as an Autosar base developer with specialization in Diagnostic , DEM , Communication and CyberSecurity in automotive for Robert Bosch Engineering
+- I've worked for customers like Volvo, MAN, Traton, Scania and Daimler
+- Currently developing skills in full stack and looking for new career opportunities in the Backend - Java( Spring boot)
 - 🌱 I’m currently learning Full stack development (Backend - Java( Spring boot))